pragmarb/pragma-migration/README.md

 This is an experiment at implementing [Stripe-style API versioning](https://stripe.com/blog/api-versioning).

-There's nothing here yet except for desired final code examples.
+There's nothing here yet except for code samples of the desired outcome.

 ## Installation